A look at the seats up for grabs in Pakistan's elections

-ISLAMABAD – Pakistanis go to the polls Wednesday to elect a third straight civilian government, with more than 11,000 candidates vying for 270 seats in the parliament and 570 seats in four provincial assemblies.
+ISLAMABAD – Pakistanis were voting Wednesday for the country’s third straight civilian government, with more than 11,000 candidates vying for 270 seats in the parliament and 570 seats in four provincial assemblies.

+The top challenger, popular former cricket player Imran Khan hopes to become the next premier.

-Voting for two parliament seats and six seats in provincial assemblies has been postponed for a later date, due to attacks on candidates or disqualifications.
+Voting for two parliament seats and six seats in provincial assemblies has been postponed due to attacks on candidates or disqualifications.
 One provincial seat in Sindh province was won unopposed.

 Here is a look at contested seats in the National Assembly and four provincial assemblies and the number of candidates running: